Glossary of Terms in Composites

 Applying an impermeable layer of film over an uncured part and sealing the edges so that a vacuum can be drawn.

-A process in which the consolidation of the material in the mold is effected by the application of fluid or gas pressure through a flexible membrane.
+A process in which the consolidation of the material in the mold is affected by the application of fluid or gas pressure through a flexible membrane.
 Also called vacuum bag molding.

 The side of the part that is cured against the vacuum bag.